yzjedu/cs151-lab10-liv_oreoluwa_paige/algorithm.md

    3. Remove the trailing comma from line.
    4. Write the line to the output_file, followed by a newline character.
 3. Close the output_file.
+4. Display a success message indicating that the file was written successfully.

+* Purpose: Identify and display the movie with the highest profit from the table.
+* Name: highest_profit_movie
+* Parameters: table (list of lists)
+* Return: None
+Algorithm:
+1. Initialize a variable max_profit_movie with the first row of the table.
+2. Initialize a variable max_profit with the profit value from the first row (row[-1]).
+3. For each row in the table:
+   1. Extract the profit value from the last column (row[-1]).
+   2. If the profit is greater than max_profit:
+      1. Update max_profit with the current row’s profit.
+      2. Update max_profit_movie with the current row.
+4. Display the details of the movie with the highest profit

 * Purpose: Control the flow of the program
 * Name: Main()
 * Parameters: None
 * Return: None
 * Algorithm:
+1. Display a welcome message to the user.
-1. Prompt the user to enter the input file name (input_file).
+2. Prompt the user to enter the name of the input file (input_file).
-2. Call read_data(input_file) to read the movie data into a table.
+3. Call read_file(input_file) to read the movie data into a table.
-3. Call add_profit_column(table) to calculate and add the profit column to the table.
+4. Call profit_column(table) to calculate and add the profit column to the table.
-4. Prompt the user to enter the output file name (output_file).
+5. Prompt the user to enter the name of the output file (output_file).
-5. Call write_data(table, output_file) to write the updated table to the output file.
+6. Call write_data(table, output_file) to write the updated table to the output file.
-6. Find and display the movie with the highest or lowest profit.
+7. Call highest_profit_movie(table) to find and display the movie with the highest profit.
+8. Display a thank-you message to the user.